lilamcodes/ComplaintListener/README.md

 The actual code is the complaintlistener.js

-All other files uploaded were the free resources from amazon to help walk me through creating the app.
-Instead of linking the resources I reuploaded here for reference, since I don't remember the link to get these resources.
+All other files uploaded were the free resources from amazon I used to walk me through creating the app.
+Instead of linking the resources I reuploaded here for reference, since I don't remember the link/where to get these resources.

 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/header._TTH_.png" />